jnalepka/grenton-to-homeassistant/README.md

 # Installation

 If you're using [HACS](https://hacs.xyz/), is to the easiest way is to install Grenton Objects through it.
-The integration is still awaiting approval, but in the meantime, you can add it by going to HACS -> (menu) Custom repositories and pasting https://github.com/jnalepka/grenton-to-homeassistant (Type: Integration).

 To install manually, copy the grenton_objects folder along with all its contents into the custom_components folder of your Home Assistant setup.
 This folder is typically found within the /config directory.